 - Hashimi Hotel & Hostel (02-628 4410; http://www.alhashimihotel-jerusalem.com; 73 Souq Khan al-Zeit St, Muslim Quarter; dm/s/d US$35/60/95, Map)

 Slap bang in the middle of the market, this Palestinian-owned hostel imposes a number of rules on its guests (no alcohol, no unmarried couples in the same room, no credit cards, no mixed dorms, no breathing, etc), but all is forgiven when the newly renovated rooms are inspected and the extraordinary view from the rooftop is admired.
 Some of the rooms have views of the Dome of the Rock (request 313 or 311).
 Each of the two dorms has air-con, private bathroom and TV; the one on the 3rd floor has a view.
-Wi-fi is available in the lobby and on the 4th floor only.
+Wi-fi is available in the lobby and on the 4th floor only (buy a SIM to be and stay independent and always have Internet).

 - Jaffa Gate Hostel (02-627 6402; http://www.jaffa-gate.hostel.com; Jaffa Gate; dm 100NIS, s/d 250/320NIS, with shared bathroom 200/280NIS, Map)